schollz/heartbpm/README.md

 ## Setup the software.

 First make sure you have Go installed on your computer You can [download Go here](https://golang.org/dl/).
-Now you can go into the `heartbpm` code (download [here](https://github.com/schollz/heartbpm)) and simply run in a terminal:
+Now you can go into the `heartbpm` code and simply run in a terminal:

 ```bash
 $ go build -v